-The APPI, as amended by the Amendment (the Amended APPI), is implemented by cross-sectoral administrative guidelines prepared by the Personal Information Protection Committee (the Committee).
-With respect to certain sectors, such as medical, financial and telecommunications, the Committee and/or the relevant governmental ministries have published sector-specific guidance providing for additional requirements given the highly sensitive nature of personal information handled by private business operators in those sectors.
+The APPI, as amended by the Amendment, is implemented by cross-sectoral administrative guidelines prepared by the Personal Information Protection Commission (the Commission).
+With respect to certain sectors, such as medical, financial and telecommunications, the Commission and the relevant governmental ministries have published sector-specific guidance providing for additional requirements given the highly sensitive nature of personal information handled by private business operators in those sectors.
 Numerous self-regulatory organisations and industry associations have also adopted their own policies or guidelines for the protection of PII.

-2 Data protection authority

-Which authority is responsible for overseeing the data protection law?
+2 Data protection authority Which authority is responsible for overseeing the data protection law?
 Describe the investigative powers of the authority.

-The Committee was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
-The Committee has the following powers under the Amended APPI:
+The Commission was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
+The Commission has the following powers under the APPI:

-- to require reports concerning the handling of PII or anonymised information from PII data users (as defined in question 9) or private business operators using database, etc, of anonymised information (for the purposes of this chapter, anonymised information users); - to conduct an on-site inspection of offices or other premises of PII data users and anonymised information users in order to raise questions and inspect records with respect to their handling of PII or anonymised information; - to give 'guidance' or 'advice' necessary for the handling of PII or anonymised information to PII data users and anonymised information users;
+- to require reports concerning the handling of PII or anonymised information from PII data users (as defined in question 10) or private business operators using database, etc, of anonymised information (for the purposes of this chapter, anonymised information users); - to conduct an on-site inspection of offices or other premises of PII data users and anonymised information users in order to raise questions and inspect records with respect to their handling of PII or anonymised information; - to give 'guidance' or 'advice' necessary for the handling of PII or anonymised information to PII data users and anonymised information users;